nsidc/qgreenland/doc/contributor-how-to/write-documentation.md

   changes in the browser.
 * Create a pull request.
 GitHub will trigger a build on Read the Docs which you can view by clicking "details" for the Read the Docs check.

+## Documentation styles

+We have created the following styles to use when referring to QGIS elements and menu paths:
+* Any reference to a QGIS user interface element will be bolded. e.g.: "Navigate to **Settings -> User Profiles -> Open Active Profile Folder** to get the directory path" or "Use the **Layers Panel** to change the order of the layers".

+* Menu paths are delimited by ->, e.g.: Settings -> User Profiles -> Open Active Profile Folder